bogdanjidovu/TicTacToe-Angular/README.md

 # TicTacToe-Angular

 A simple Tic Tac Toe game.
+The game keeps the score of the 2 players.
+The players get to play as X (so opener) once every 2 rounds so both players have the same chance of winning a 'best of 10'.
 Can be improved in the near future by adding multiple mini games and creating a library full of mini games created in Angular.

 ## Project screenshots